uthcode/learntosolveit/source/python.rst

 * apache is configured by placing directives in configuration files. the main configuration file is called apache2.conf
 * Other configuration files are added by Include directive.

+How is the HTTP response given by the urllib?
+GetRequestHandler which takes the responses as the parameter and returns a handler.
+What does the GetRequestHandler do?
+It takes responses as one of its argument.
+Implements a FakeHTTPRequestHandler which is extending BaseHTTPRequestHandler.
+BaseHTTPRequestHandler implements do_GET, do_POST and send_head
+The send_head method when it is returning the body it is sending it properly.

+Why is that the response is getting trimmed to 49042?

 Strings, Bytes and Python 3
 ===========================